How to Switch Between Git Worktrees

 # Switch between them instantly

-tmux switch-client -t hotfix# Automate: create a tmux session for each active worktree
+tmux switch-client -t review# Automate: create a tmux session for each active worktree

 wt-sessions() {